cptmorgan-rh/ocp4-aio-vsphere-upi-lab/README.md

 # Destroy the Lab and all components and revert /etc/resolv.conf
 ansible-playbook destroy-aio-lab.yml -e cluster=true -e config_resolv=true
 ```
+### destroy-aio-lab.yml Extra Variables

+`cluster=true` - Required to delete the entire cluster, ova, folder, and vwware tag.

+`skip_ova=true` - Skips downloading and deploying the OVA if previous deployed to vCenter.

+`bootstrap=true` - To delete the bootstrap VM

 ***NOTE: The OVA file needs to be outside of the Cluster Folder in VMware for `-e skip_ova=true` to work***